 In this post we will discuss those methods and questions that will streamline your hiring process and give you back some much needed time.

 A pre-screening interview is an assessment of job seekers that takes place before an official interview is even scheduled.

-Pre-screening helps weed out unqualified candidates early on so that you can focus your limited time on the best and brightest.
+Pre-screening, or candidate screening, helps weed out unqualified candidates early on in the recruiting process so that you can focus your limited time on the best and brightest.

-To some people, pre-screen interviews just sound like extra work.
+To some people, pre-screening interviews just sound like extra work.
 An interview before the official interview?
-That just sounds like extra work.
+Tack on an additional task to the to-do list.

-A pre-screen interview will actually lighten your hiring workload exponentially and bring added benefits as well.
+A pre-screening interview will actually lighten your hiring workload exponentially and bring added benefits as well.